NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + Common members and methods of **Layer** class

-+ The examples of each layer and its parameters, TensorRT8 + Explicit Batch mode is used except except for special circumstances.
++ The examples of each layer and its parameters

++ TensorRT8 + Explicit Batch mode is used except some special circumstances.

-+ Each \*Layer/\*.md describe the usage of all layer, its corresponding parameters, and the output and algorithm explanations of the layer in detail, as well as the reasults of the example code \*Layer/\*.py.
++ Each \*Layer/\*.md describe the usage of all layer, its corresponding parameters, the output and algorithm explanations of the layer in detail, as well as the reasults of the example code \*Layer/\*.py.

 + Latex is not supported by the the Markdown of GitLab/Github, so the formula in the \*Layer/\*.md can not be rendered during online preview.
 You can download the file and use the markdown software with Latex supported (such as Typora) to read it.
 Meanwhile, we provide PDF format of each. md (in 50-Resource/Layer) for reading directly.